Newark Light Rail: Broad Street Extension

 The Broad Street Extension is the second segment of the Newark Light Rail.
-It was planned as the first phase of the Newark-Elizabeth Rail Link.
+It was planned as the first phase of the unbuilt Newark-Elizabeth Rail Link.
 The line is 1 mi long and connects Newark Penn Station to Broad Street Station.
 It branches off the older City Subway using the existing junction that had led to the Public Service terminal.

 A new tunnel leads from the junction to a portal about two blocks north.
 The remaining section runs above ground.
 For a few blocks, the two tracks run on different streets a block or two apart.
 Both tracks serve the New Jersey Performing Arts Center at Center Street.
 The outbound track makes stops at Atlantic Street and at the Riverfront Square development (formerly a baseball stadium) at the Riverfront Stadium station.
 The inbound track makes a stop at Washington Park.
 The extension opened on July 17, 2006.

 Construction began in 2002 with an estimated cost of $207.7 million, or about $40,000 per foot of track; it was completed within budget.
 Projections were for 4,000 average weekday boardings after one year, growing to about 7,000 in 2010.
 Actual weekday boardings in 2010 for both Newark Light Rail lines combined were reported at 9,000.

 The art work at the new stations has a common theme, "Riding with Sarah and Wayne".
 It is a tribute to Newark-born jazz greats Sarah Vaughan and Wayne Shorter, and includes the lyrics to Vaughan's signature song, "Send in the Clowns", and colored bricks representing the music notes.

 The Broad Street Extension was intended to ease connections between Newark's two rail stations.
 The two separate stations are a legacy of their roots in two separate railroads.
 Broad Street Station was once owned by the Lackawanna Railroad and its successor, the Erie Lackawanna Railway, while Penn Station was built and owned by the Pennsylvania Railroad.
 Previously, passengers wanting to transfer between Amtrak and the former PRR/Conrail commuter lines and the former (Erie) Lackawanna commuter lines had to make their own way (usually by taxi or bus) between the two stations.